Differential Models for the Anderson Dual to Twisted $\mathrm{Spin}^c$-Bordism and a Twisted Anomaly Map

 In this section, we recall the parametrized spectra and geometric cycle models of twisted $\Spinc$-bordism.
-Let $\xi_k$ denote the universal oriented rank $k$ bundle over $B\Spinc(k)$ The Madsen-Tillmann spectrum is defined to be the Thom space
+Let $\xi_k$ denote the universal bundle over $B\Spinc(k)$.
+The Madsen--Tillmann spectrum is defined to be the Thom space

 We denote its $\Omega$-spectrification by $MT\Spinc$, which is canonically homotopy equivalent to the Thom spectrum $M\Spinc$.
 There is a homotopy fiber sequence